User Profiles on at://work

 • Private data from your Personal Data Server

-• Any contact information beyond what you choose to include
+• Any contact information beyond what you choose to include in your profile or resume

 You're in Control